Rodos (operating system): Features

 As mentioned before, the original purpose of Rodos was to control satellites.
 It was designed as the brain of the Avionic system and introduces for the first time (2001) the NetworkCentric concept.
 A networkCentric core avionics machine consists of several harmonized components which work together to implement dependable computing in a simple way.
 In an NetworkCentric system we have a software network of BBs and a hardware Network interconnecting vehicles (radio communication), computers inside of vehicles (buses and point to point links), intelligent devices (attached to buses) and simple devices attached to front end computers.
 To communicate with (node) external units, including devices and other computing units, each node provides a gateway to the network and around the network's several devices (IO Devs and computing nodes) may be attached to the system.
 The messages exchange provided by the middleware and gateways is asynchronous, using the publisher-subscriber protocol.
-No fixed communication paths are established and the system can be reconfigured easily at run-time.
+No fixed communication paths are established, and the system can be reconfigured easily at run-time.
 For instance, several replicas of the same software can run in different nodes and publish the result using the same topic, without knowing each other.
 A voter may subscribe to that topic and vote on the correct result.
 Application can migrate from node to node or even to other vehicles without having to reconfigure the communication system.
 The core of the middleware distributes messages only locally, but using the integrated gateways to the NetworkCentric network, messages can reach any node and application in the network.
 The communication in the whole system includes software applications, computing nodes and even IO devices.
 Publishers make messages public under a given topic.
 Subscribers (zero, one or more) to a given topic get all messages which are published under this topic.
 As mentioned before, for this communication there is no difference in which node (computing unit or device) the publisher and subscribers are running and beyond this, they may be any combination of software tasks and hardware devices!
 To establish a transfer path, both the publisher and the subscriber must share the same topic.
-A Topic is a pair consisting of a data-type and an integer representing a topic identifier.
+A Topic is a pair consisting of a datatype and an integer representing a topic identifier.
 Both the software middleware and the hardware network switch (called middleware switch), interpret the same publisher/subscriber protocol.